tradingstrategy-ai/docs/source/learn/papers.rst

 Providing Liquidity in Uniswap V3
 ---------------------------------

-One of the largest DEX Uniswap released their version v3 in 2021 and introduced the concept of concentrated liquidity.
+One of the largest :term:`DEX` :term:`Uniswap` released their version v3 in 2021 and introduced the concept of concentrated liquidity.
 Now liquidity providers in Uniswap v3 need to choose a range in which they want to provide liquidity.
 We built a robust and precise backtester based on the original Uniswap v3 smart contract